Dominican mangu - a popular breakfast dish hailing from the Dominican republic consisting of green plantains that are boiled then mashed.

 - While you are peeling each plantain, you might want to place a bowl of salt water next to you to add each peeled plantain so they don't discolour too much (if at all).

 - For best results, serve your mangu WARM because the texture changes to more solid as it cools down.
-If you want to re-heat your mangu, simply add a splash of water to it before doing so.

-Other plantain (platanos) recipes you may like
+Other plantain (platanos) recipes to try

-**Don't forget to comment below and star rate if you have tried my recipes.
-Let's be friends and engage on Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**
+**Please comment below and star rate if you have tried my recipes.
+Support my website by leaving a donation through Buying Me a Coffee.
+A site to show your appreciation of my hardwork over the years.
+Let's be friends and engage on YouTube, Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**

-Dominican Mangu (Mashed Plantains)
+Dominican Mangu (Mashed Green Plantains)

 Ingredients